OpenTOSCA/container/docs/DeveloperGuide.md

 Fig.7: Directory "MyDir" was added to target definition file.
 </center>

-6. Save the target definiton file.
+6. Save the target definition file.

 Now you can add bundles to the created directory like it's described in 4.4.1.